Skip to contents

 Conditional MLE with stratified sampling

-In the case of a stratified sampling, the CMLE (with and without measurement error) can be compute as follows:
+In the case of a stratified sampling, the CMLE (with and without measurement error) can be computed as follows:

 # CMLE without measurement error